Definition

 Direct Answer

-What pre-transaction prevention actually means
+What pre-transaction prevention requires in practice

 Core Problem